deepset-ai/haystack-home/content/overview/quick-start.md

 aliases: [get-started]
 ---

-Haystack is an open-source Python framework that helps developers build LLM-powered custom applications.
-In March 2024, we released Haystack 2.0, a significant update.
-For more information on Haystack 2.0, you can also read the [announcement post](https://haystack.deepset.ai/blog/haystack-2-release).
+Haystack is an open-source AI framework to build custom production-grade LLM applications such as AI agents, powerful RAG applications, and scalable search systems.

 ## Installation